 These include loans, trade receivables and trade payables.
-Those debt instruments which meet the criteria in section 11.8(b) of the standard, are subsequently measured at amortised cost using the effective interest method.
-Debt instruments which are classified as current assets or current liabilities are measured at the undiscounted amount of the cash expected to be received or paid, unless the arrangement effectively constitutes a financing transaction.
+Those debt instruments which meet the criteria in section 11.8(b) of the IFRS for SMEs standard, are subsequently measured at amortised cost using the effective interest method.

 At each reporting date, the carrying amounts of assets held in this category are reviewed to determine whether there is any objective evidence of impairment.
-If there is objective evidence, the recoverable amount is estimated and compared with the carrying amount if the estimated recoverable amount is lower, the carrying amount is reduced to its estimated recoverable amount, and an impairment loss is recognised immediately in profit or loss.
+If there is objective evidence, the recoverable amount is estimated and compared with the carrying amount.
+If the estimated recoverable amount is lower, the carrying amount is reduced to its estimated recoverable amount, and an impairment loss is recognised immediately in profit or loss.